Frequently Asked Questions

 It depends.
 The CDC addressed this question (and others) in their clinical considerations for COVID-19 vaccines in the following table:

-Yes.
-Preliminary studies have shown that both the Pfizer/BioNTech and Moderna vaccines work against the UK (B.1.1.7) and South African (B.1.351) variants.
+Most individuals who have completed their vaccination series (or the single dose J&J) are extremely well-protected from severe disease and death from any version of COVID, starting about two weeks after completing their vaccinations.
+All three FDA-authorized vaccines offer weaker protection against minor to moderate illness with some variants (including delta).
 This is not surprising.
 The immune system does not just look for the whole spike protein.
 Rather, your cells will make the protein and then chop it up into small pieces and present it to the immune system, which then makes antibodies against multiple pieces of the spike protein.
 So even if one or two areas have small changes, there will still be many other areas that are still “recognized” by antibodies.
 The mRNA vaccines provoke a WHOPPING immune response, so even if some of the antibodies are “off-target” there should still be plenty to provide protection against severe disease.
+The J&J vaccine is a little less effective, but still very good.

-What do I need to know about the new strains?
+What do I need to know about the variants?

 How worried should I be about more mutations?

 Worrying does not help; what does help is changing your behavior in response to changes in the way the virus behaves.
 The more transmissible it becomes, the more careful you should be.
-COVID-19 mutations are happening all the time, albeit at a much slower rate than for the flu virus.
+COVID-19 mutations are happening all the time.
 This is evolution at work.
 Mutations that make a virus more contagious are very likely to spread and take over, as we saw with D614G which quickly became the dominant strain around the world.
-However, these mutations do not automatically make a virus more virulent (causing more severe illness).
+Although these mutations do not automatically make a virus more virulent (causing more severe illness), there is no selection pressure against it for this virus since it spreads effectively before symptoms become apparent.

 How long will the vaccine last?